TheoGuyard/TheoGuyard.github.io/_publications/2020-09-20-turbo-screening-for-the-non-negative-LASSO.md

 venue: 'IEEE, ICASSP 2021'
 # paperurl: 'http://theoguyard.github.io/files/turbo-screening-for-the-non-negative-LASSO.pdf'
 citation: 'T. Guyard, C. Herzet, C. Elvira.
 (2020). &quot;Turbo screening for the non-negative LASSO.&quot; <i>IEEE ICASSP 2021</i>.'
+---

-abstract: 'Abstract—Many algorithms allow to tackle the LASSO prob- lem but particular data structures can give them a hard time.
+**Abstract -** Many algorithms allow to tackle the LASSO prob- lem but particular data structures can give them a hard time.
 In this paper, we present a new Turbo screening method combining screening tests in both primal and dual LASSO problem with the aim of improving a solving algorithm in terms of computational cost.
 The Turbo screening approach is generic and is particularly well suited for algorithm computing the gradient of the objective function somewhere in its iterations.'
-terms: 'LASSO, screening, primal screening, dual screening, safe regions, unsafe regions, gap regions, ellipsoidal regions.'
+**Index terms -** LASSO, screening, primal screening, dual screening, safe regions, unsafe regions, gap regions, ellipsoidal regions.
----

 [Download paper here](http://theoguyard.github.io/files/turbo-screening-for-the-non-negative-LASSO.pdf)